Platform-OS/pos-module-core/README.md

 ### Passing params

-For example in User module, we created a hook called `user_created`.
+For example in User module, we created a hook called `user_create`.
 It seems like that:

 ```
-assign hook_params = '{}' | parse_json | hash_merge: created_user: user.user, original_params: params
+assign params = '{}' | parse_json | hash_merge: created_user: user.user, hook_params: hook_params
-function results = 'modules/core/hook/fire', hook: 'user_created', params: hook_params
+function results = 'modules/core/hook/fire', hook: 'user_create', params: params
 ```

-It means that if you want to do something when a user is created, you only need to create a file (or files in different folders or modules, it's up to you) called `hook_user_created` and in this file you add your functionality.
+It means that if you want to do something when a user is created, you only need to create a file (or files in different folders or modules, it's up to you) called `hook_user_create` and in this file you add your functionality.

 For example you can store additional values in your custom profile structure and you will be able to use the created user's ID as a reference.
-So your `modules/my_custom_profiles/public/views/partials/hook_user_created.liquid` file would seems like this:
+So your `app/views/partials/lib/hooks/hook_user_create.liquid` file would seems like this:

 ```
+{% parse_json args %}
+  {
+    "user_id": {{ params.created_user.id | json }},
+    "first_name": {{ params.hook_params.first_name | json }},
+    "last_name": {{ params.hook_params.last_name | json }},
+    "dog_name": {{ params.hook_params.dog_name | json }},
+    "favorite_color": {{ params.hook_params.favorite_color | json }}
+  }
+{% endparse_json %}
 {% liquid
-  function profile = 'modules/my_custom_profiles/create_profile', user_id: params.created_user.id, dog_name: params.original_params.dog_name, favorite_color: params.original_params.favorite_color
+  graphql profile = 'profiles/create', args: args

-  return nil
+  return profile
 %}
 ```

 Or another real world example can be to subscribe the user to a newsletter with calling an API of a 3rd party service.
-In this case your `hook_user_created.liquid` file would seems like this:
+In this case your `hook_user_create.liquid` file would seems like this:

 ```
-{% if params.original_params.subscribe %}
+{% if params.hook_params.subscribe %}
   {% parse_json data_to_send %}
     {
       "email": {{ params.created_user.email | json }}